Best Day Trips from New Orleans Under Three Hours

 You’ll read accounts from those slaves, and the often matter-of-fact descriptions of abuse that was both physical and mental.

-Low wages and garnished wages for food, clothing, and other necessities made it difficult for any of the free men and women to leave, so they essentially entered into an agreement with plantation owners that was slavery by another name.
+Low wages and garnished wages for food, clothing, and other necessities made it difficult for any of the free men and women to leave.
+They essentially entered into an agreement with plantation owners that was slavery by another name.

-Note: If you’re interested in a visit, book tickets online ahead of time if you’re interested in a particular day.
+Note: If you’re interested in a visit, book tickets online ahead of time.
 I imagine it gets busy on weekends, although it was fairly empty when we arrived on an overcast weekday morning.

 Distance: 44 miles